WannaBeChay/SimpleIpLogger_PHP/README.md

 # IpLogger_PHP

-PHP script to "steal" IP.
+-PHP script to "steal" IP.
-The IP its sended to a Discord WebHook.
+-The IP its sended to a Discord WebHook.
-The script bypass VPN's (Tested with NordVPN, OutlineVPN and OpenVPN)
+-The script bypass VPN's (Tested with NordVPN, OutlineVPN and OpenVPN)